-We are committed to working alongside our industry colleagues Transport Scotland, Network Rail, Local Authorities, Regional Transport Partnerships, Community Rail Partnerships and other stakeholder organisations, especially those representing customers, to further improve the services, products, facilities and information we provide.
+We are committed to working alongside our industry colleagues Transport Scotland, Network Rail, Local Authorities, Regional Transport Partnerships, Community Rail Partnerships and other stakeholder organisations to further improve the services, products, facilities and information we provide.
 We will strive towards offering you choice, control, freedom and dignity when you travel across the ScotRail network.
-We believe that all customers have the right to safe, comfortable, punctual and trouble-free journeys, and we will work to extend accessibility and equality on ScotRail throughout our time as the franchisee.
+We believe that all customers have the right to safe, comfortable, punctual and troublefree journeys, and we will work to extend accessibility and equality on ScotRail during our franchise term.

 We are committed to maintaining and further improving current standards of accessibility to our services for you.
-We believe we can achieve this by continuously working and engaging with all groups representing disabled people and other stakeholders in order to anticipate your needs.
+We believe we can achieve this by continuously working and engaging with all groups representing disabled people including those with reduced mobility and other stakeholders in order to anticipate your needs.
 We will continue to review our policies annually and incorporate all the feedback we get from you, customer organisations and other stakeholders regarding the services we provide.
 This feedback will be vital in shaping our policies and making continuous improvements.